appium/appium/docs/en/drivers/android-uiautomator.md

 `platformName` [capability](#TODO) in your [new session request](#TODO), with the value `Android`.
 Of course, you must also include appropriate `platformVersion`, `deviceName`, and `app` capabilities, at a minimum.
-In the case of this driver, no `automationName` capability should be used.
+In the case of this driver, for Appium versions below `1.14.0` no `automationName` capability should be used, while for version `1.14.0` and above the `automationName` should be set to `UiAutomator1`.

 It is highly recommended to also set the `appPackage` and `appActivity` capabilities in order to let Appium know exactly which package and activity